-Policies and contractual controls
+Policies and contractual requirements

 Our Code of Conduct states that we will not tolerate abuses of human rights, whether in our own operations or across our value chain, and that we will take any adverse impact on these rights very seriously and act accordingly.
 AkzoNobel's policies and rules clarify how our employees and business partners should respect human rights.
-Policies and rules are developed by experts at the company and signed off at Executive Committee level.
 For example, we have specific rules on child labor and do not employ people under the age of 16, irrespective of whether local laws provide for a lower minimum age.